AmericaMakes/OASIS-anilchaudhary/README.md

 # Oasis Submission - Applied Optimization, Inc.
-This Oasis submission was created by Applied Optimization, Inc. in collaboration with Dr. David Corbin and Dr. Abdalla Nassar from the Applied Research Laboratory at Pennsylvania State University.
+This Oasis submission was created by Anil Chaudhary, Shelby Melampy, and Brandon Baucher at Applied Optimization, Inc. in collaboration with Dr. David Corbin and Dr. Abdalla Nassar from the Applied Research Laboratory at Pennsylvania State University.

 ## Cloning and building code
 This project can be cloned using the following command: